-I’ll give you some examples: Imagine you want to photograph a burger and you want to highlight how juicy the patty is.
-In this case, I would use a 50mm lens or even a 35mm shooting from a little low angle and close to it to make the patty look like a superhero and bigger than normal.
+I’ll give you some examples: Imagine you want to photograph a burger and highlight how juicy the patty is.
+In this case, I would use a 50mm lens or even a 35mm shooting from a low angle close to it to make the patty look like a superhero and more prominent than usual.
 Remember that perspective is very subjective.
 Play with it.

-If you want more basic info about perspective here are some “standards”
+If you want more basic info about perspective, here are some standards:

-- Straight-on angle is often used to show details of the food, it is perfect for a hero shot where you want to highlight some ingredients or part of the dish.
+- Straight-on angle is often used to show details of the food; it is perfect for a hero shot where you want to highlight some ingredients or part of the dish.
 Sometimes these kinds of shots are close-up ones.

 Props to enhance the scene

-There are many props that can be used in food photography to make the subject more interesting.
-Some common props include plates, silverware, napkins, tablecloths, cutting boards, and knives.
+Food photography can use many props to make the subject more interesting.
+Some standard props include plates, silverware, napkins, tablecloths, cutting boards, and knives.
 These items can help set the scene and make the food look more appetizing.

 If you think out of the box, anything could be a prop.
-Imagine the dish is a delicious bolognese spaghetti dish with tomato sauce just out of the stove, think about the ingredients of that dish and there you have the props, some fresh garlic, some sliced tomatoes to show texture, and a piece of parmesan cheese.
+Imagine the dish is a delicious bolognese spaghetti dish with tomato sauce just out of the stove, think about the ingredients of that dish, and there you have the props, some fresh garlic, some sliced tomatoes to show texture, and a piece of parmesan cheese.

 One thing to keep in mind is that less is often more.
 Too many props can make a photo look cluttered and busy.
-It is also important to use props that complement the food, rather than compete with it for attention.
+It is also important to use props that complement the food rather than compete with it for attention.

 Editing your photos

 My editing process for food photography is pretty simple because I always try to get the best shot on camera and not leave it for post-production.
 But there are always ways to improve your food photos in the editing process.
-Here are some good tips that will help when you get to the editing part.
+Here are some excellent tips that will help when you get to the editing part.

-- When developing the photos, in lightroom, or any other software of your preference, change the parameter one by one and check on every step before and after to avoid overdoing any value.
+- When developing the photos in lightroom, or any other software of your preference, change the parameter one by one and check on every step before and after to avoid overdoing any value.
 My starting point is 30% – 40% up the highlights and blacks, open 15% – 30% the shadows, add around 10% vibrance and saturation, and 30%-40% sharpening.
-Be aware that all these parameters depend on the resolution of your photo and the exposure you shot at.
+Be aware that all these parameters depend on the resolution of your photo and the exposure you shoot at.